hwmcc/hwmcc.github.io/2024/index.md

 # HWMCC'24

-This was be the 12th competitive event for hardware model checkers.
+This was the 12th competitive event for hardware model checkers.

 ## Affiliated to [FMCAD'24](https://fmcad.forsyte.at/FMCAD24/)
 ### October 14 - 18, 2024, Prague, Czech Republic